ddhuynh5/MIPS-CPU-Simulator/README.md

 # Design:
 We decided to use the pipeline architecture since it allowed for the most realistic and accurate representation for our MIPS Simulator.

-# TO-DO:
+# Sample input files
-- README
-- GUI
+alu.out - sample binary (use this in run if you want) alu.s - sample human-readable instructions